gradjitta/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient(direction and magnitude) threshold.
 The choice of gradient parameters is done by interactive plot.
 These parameters are chosen with the help of sliders and visualizing the effect of various thresholds on the image.
+The code for this is in cell 5 and 7.